Our like-minded conservationists have a desire to educate, protect and enjoy nature. This commitment is shared by many groups and individuals.

 Lakehead Herbarium (Claude E. Garton Herbarium)

 The Claude Garton Herbarium is located on the third floor (CB3027) of the Centennial Building at Lakehead University.
 It was established in 1967 and given the universal herbarium code of LKHD.
 The present and future focus is to keep it as a regional herbarium of Northwestern Ontario.
+The regional collection is being photographed (see the Collections pages).
 However, through exchanges in the past, the Herbarium has specimens from other regions of Canada and many other parts of the world.
+The Claude Garton Herbarium is open to the public (call or e-mail to confirm hours of operation).
+Kristi Dysievick is the present curator.
+Loans of specimens are usually reserved for institutions that are carrying out research such as plant distributions and taxonomic revisions.

 Lakehead Region Conservation Authority